CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 Action succeeded
 ```

-When the reset completes successfully, you see `switchd.log` messages similar to the following:
+When the reset completes successfully, you see syslog messages similar to the following:

 ```
 2024-12-06T07:12:37.996339+00:00 cumulus nvue-port-reset: The module reset was successfully completed on swp1
 ```

 {{%notice note%}}
+- To reset a transceiver on a split port, specify the parent port; for example, to reset swp1s0, run the `nv action reset platform transceiver swp1` command.
-If a cable is faulty, the `nv action reset platform transceiver <transceiver-id` command completes successfully, but the details of the transceiver do not show until you resolve the issue or reboot the system if necessary,
+- If a cable is faulty, the `nv action reset platform transceiver <transceiver-id` command completes successfully, but the details of the transceiver do not show until you resolve the issue or reboot the system if necessary,
 {{%/notice%}}

 ## Show Transceiver Information